keptn/keptn.github.io/content/docs/0.16.x/monitoring/dynatrace/best_practices/index.md

 ## See Keptn events

-The *dynatrace-service* in Keptn will take care of pushing events of the Keptn workflow to the artifacts that have been onboarded.
-For example, the deployment and custom infos - like starting and finishing of tests - will appear in the details screen of your services in your Dynatrace tenant.
+The Keptn *dynatrace-service* pushes events of the Keptn workflow to the artifacts that have been onboarded.
+For example, the deployment and custom information, such as starting and finishing of tests, appears in the details screen of your services in your Dynatrace tenant.
     {{< popup_image
     link="./assets/custom_events.png"
     caption="Keptn events"